NikianderPelari/data-structures/assignment-2/README.md

 SymbolBalance.java -
 Takes in a java file and checks to make sure all { }'s, ( )'s, [ ]'s, " "'s, and /* */'s are properly balanced.
 It ignores literal strings and comment blocks.
 It does not check for single line comments starting with //.
-To run command execute SymbolBalance.java Test.java.
+To run command execute SymbolBalance.java Test1.java.

 Test1.java -
 File to test operation of SymbolBalance.java.